A Semi-supervised CART Model for Covariate Shift: Introduction

+In this paper we present a domain adaptation framework for tree-based models.
+Our approach is innovative in improving the predictive performance of tree-based models when there is a difference in the distribution of covariates between the source and target domains.
+The proposed method is particularly relevant when the target set's outcomes are not observed.
+We apply an importance weighting approach, discussed in section \ref{sec3}, to address distribution discrepancy within tree-based models.
+Specifically, source samples that are more representative of the target set are assigned larger weights during model training, thereby improving overall prediction accuracy.

-The issue of model generalization becomes complicated when the response variable is not observed in the target data.
-For example, collecting survival outcome data for patients receiving new cancer treatments in clinical analysis can be time-consuming.
-Predicting survival accurately becomes challenging when the characteristics of patients in the real-world setting differ significantly from those used to train tree-based prediction models in an experimental study.
-This mismatch in patient characteristics between the training and real-world datasets significantly undermines the model's ability to predict survival accurately for new patients in the target.
-It is essential to understand the risks of these challenges.
+The issue of model generalization is particularly relevant for longitudinal follow-up when the response variable is not observed in the target data.
+For example, collecting survival outcome data for cancer patients (e.g., death or deterioration) who receive new treatments in clinical analysis may take a long time.
+Accurately predicting survival is challenging when the characteristics of patients in real-world settings (i.e., the target) differ significantly from those used to train tree-based prediction models in experimental studies (i.e., the source).This mismatch in patient characteristics between the training and real-world datasets significantly undermines the model's ability to predict survival accurately for new patients in the target.
+It is essential to understand and mitigate the risks of these challenges.